 Tui prefers to walk.
 They have developed short wide wings, which help them maneuver in the dense forest by flapping.

 Tui is a large bird, 27 to 32 cm in length.
 Males weigh between 65-150 g while female birds weigh 58 - 105 g.
 Male birds can often be seen flapping and making sounds akin to rude human speech, chasing off other birds from their territory.
 They will erect their body feathers to appear larger and intimidate their rival.

-Tui is a national heritage animal - in Maori culture, the bird is associated with life fulfillment, confidence, and spiritual harmony.
+Tui is a national heritage animal - in Maori culture, together with the other heritage animals and plants such as Koru, the bird has a special symbolic meaning - it is often associated with life fulfillment, confidence, and spiritual harmony.
 They are said to be messengers of the Gods and Goddesses.
 They acted as a medium to communicate with the gods and goddesses in Maori beliefs.

 Māori sometimes trained tūī to say traditional māori phrases.
 Some chiefs taught their caged birds complex speeches.
 To help them speak, their brush-tipped tongues are trimmed.

 The first Europeans who settled in New Zealand called the bird a Parson Bird.
 This is because its neck has a lacy white collar of fine white feathers.
 This resembled a parson's clerical collar.